Wolox/tech-guides/nodejs/docs/sequelize/specific_details.md

 ]);
 ```

-This will be fine and your instances will be created successfully.
+Although there are invalid values, the instances are created successfully, due the behavior of bulk actions in Sequelize.
-In order to tell Sequelize to trigger the validations in bulk methods, you have to indicate the property `validate` in `true`.
+In order to tell Sequelize to trigger the validations in bulk methods, you have to set the property `validate` to `true`.

 ```javascript
 return User.bulkCreate([